 - Pour the brownie batter into the baking tin, spreading evenly to the edges.

 - Bake for roughly 30 minutes or until a toothpick inserted in the centre of the brownie comes out with a few moist crumbs.
 Remove from oven and allow to cool completely.
-Lift the baking powder out of the tin using the overhang on the sides and cut into squares.
+Lift the baking paper out of the tin using the overhang on the sides and cut into squares.